A13DO/movies-guide/readme.txt

+-- responsive #done (expect small fix in details page) -- fix when delete action message #done
+-- MAKE ALL LISTS IN THE SAME REALTIME DATABASE #done
+---- add actions and show btns only in SingedIn Mode #solved.

 - NEW TASKS
--- responsive #done (expect small fix in details page) -- fix when delete action message #done
--- add actions and show btns only in SingedIn Mode.
 -- use ngDestroy to unsubscribe
 -- fix swiper Movie-Details
 -- icon toggle change
 -- search responsive
 -- rating style
--- MAKE ALL LISTS IN THE SAME REALTIME DATABASE
--- card size fix in responsive
+---- FIX CARD IN RESPONSIVE
+---- fix add to watched
+---- add orderd numbers on top movies
+---- Coming Soon style (like google search)
+---- remove rename movies-list to home and remove home component.
+---- ADD FOOTER AND ADJUST COMPONENTS SIZES.
+---- ADD SEARCH IN MOBILE MODE.
+---- ADD INCORRECT EMAIL OR PASSWORD WHEN LOGIN.
+---- CLEAN THE CODE.

+user profile?
+--- sign up with username and details (pfp..etc)
+--- add profile btn with pfp icon add ratings when adding to watchedlist?

 ##to do list
----- Coming Soon style (like google search)
 ---- sign in token #done
----- fix add to watched
----- add orderd numbers on top movies

 - person-details-page